urGODBOY/urGODBOY/README.md

 # Meet someone, [Krish](https://me.chhris.repl.co)!👋

 I'm a passionate young developer with a ridiculous interest in programming and open-source projects.
-I love exploring new technologies and building innovative web-based integration. *Not Actually writing code for A company or an Individual (business orientated)*. <br/>
+I love exploring new technologies and building innovative web-based integration. <strong> *Not Actually writing code for A company or an Individual (business orientated)* </strong>. <br/>
 Welcome to my GitHub profile!

 ## 🌟 About Me